Residency & Fellowship

 Fellowship Program Application Process

-b) your thoughts on how an Infectious Diseases Fellowship will help you to achieve these goals;
+- Thoughts on how an Infectious Diseases Fellowship will help you to achieve these goals

-c) why you feel that an ID fellowship is now the best career path for you; and
+- Why you feel that an ID fellowship is now the best career path for you

-d) any information about yourself and your candidacy which may not be apparent on other documents.
+- Any information about yourself and your candidacy which may not be apparent on other documents

 If you are within three years post-graduation, one letter should be from a faculty member, specifically from a clinical rotation preceptor; one letter from your pharmacy practice residency program director; and one letter from an employer or from someone outside the profession.